CJepps/Simmer-recipe-sharing/README.md

 - To view the site from a range of devices with different resolutions
 - To be able to easily navigate the website and find my appropriate section
 - To be able to create a profile in which to create and edit my own recipes
 - To be able to delete only my own recipes
+- To be able to view other user's recipes without needing to register
 - To view recipes that have been created by other users without signing up
 - To be able to search for other user's recipes by keywords

-As a Business I want ....

-- The landing page to be eyecatching and attractive to entice users to sign up
-- The potential to advertise cooking equipment based on the equipment required in the recipe
-- The website to be fully responsive on all devices and browsers to appeal to all users

 ### Scope